Intern Application Deadline is October 1

 Dr. Susan Johns was instrumental in the setup of both the Digital Radiology and MRI programs.
 She has a special interest in athletic horses.

 The internship at Virginia Equine Imaging is a 12 month position, beginning on June 1 and ending on June 1 of the following year.
 Our program is designed for new graduates and the internship requires talent and commitment in order to acquire proficiency with a wide variety of advanced imaging technologies.
-Interns participate or assist in Nuclear Scintigraphy, Digital Radiology, Advanced Musculoskeletal Ultrasound, Lameness Exams, Sport Horse Treatments, Three day event competitions, ESWT therapy, documentation of exams and MRI.
+Interns participate or assist in Nuclear Scintigraphy, Digital Radiology, Advanced Musculoskeletal Ultrasound, Lameness Exams, Sport Horse Treatments, Three day event competitions, ESWT therapy, documentation of exams, FES and MRI.
 This internship is for the serious new graduate that wants to become well versed in lameness examinations and diagnostic imaging in sport horses.
 We expect our interns to acquire a high level of competency in the preceding technologies and techniques.
 We do work at three day events in the region, about six weekends a year.

 The intern is paid 28K, health insurance and malpractice insurance and receives 2 weeks paid vacation and a local CE meeting.